Press Kit

 • Are there any upcoming features or updates users can look forward to?

-StoryCatcher for iOS is a fun and simple tool to create and share video stories with.
-Developed by April Bell and Urs Brauchli; available on The Apple App Store since 2013—go here to learn more: StoryCatcher.app
+StoryCatcher® for iOS is a fun and simple tool to create and share video stories with.
+Developed by April Bell and Urs Brauchli; available on The Apple App Store since 2013—visit our official website to learn more: StoryCatcher.app

 Podcast guest samples: